turnertrowbridge/turnertrowbridge/README.md

 Computer Science Major
 ----------------------

-4 years of Java and C++ Experience and recently learning C# and Python.
+Experienced with Java, C++, C#.
+New to Python.
 Currently focused on Data Structures and Algorithms, Unity Game Development, and Cyber Security Competitions through NCL.

 * 🌍  I'm based in San Diego, CA
 * ✉️  You can contact me at [turnertrowbridge@icloud.com](mailto:turnertrowbridge@icloud.com)